 Siegrist, Johannes (1996).
 Adverse health effects of high-effort/low-reward conditions, in: Journal of occupational health psychology, 1(1), S. 27–41.

 To cite this work, please use the following reference:

-Bär, S., & Starystach, S. (2018).
+Bär, S., & Starystach, S. (2018, June 17).
 A participatory approach to prevent hospital nurses’ psycho-social stress.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/a-participatory-approach-to-prevent-hospital-nurses-psycho-social-stress/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/a-participatory-approach-to-prevent-hospital-nurses-psycho-social-stress/